-The data-set includes 28 monthly macroeconomic, financial, monetary and credit variables in the sample January 1992 to February 2018.
-We also include selected variables for the US, in order to capture international linkages.
-Appendix A provides precise variables definitions.
+The data set includes twenty-eight monthly macroeconomic, financial, monetary, and credit variables in the sample January 1992 to February 2018.
+We also include selected variables for the United States, in order to capture international linkages.
+The appendix provides precise variables definitions.

 The macroeconomic block includes measures of real activity (industrial production and the unemployment rate) and prices for the euro area.
-We also include the US industrial production and consumer prices.
-The three-months Euribor and the US federal funds rate are our proxies for the policy rate in the euro area and the US, respectively.
-The rest of the financial block includes interest rates on government bonds at different maturities, euro area stock prices and the US dollar/euro exchange rate.
+We also include U.S. industrial production and consumer prices.
+The three-month EURIBOR and the U.S. federal funds rates are our proxies for the policy rate in the euro area and the United States, respectively.
+The rest of the financial block includes interest rates on government bonds at different maturities, euro-area stock prices, and the U.S. dollar/euro exchange rate.

 Turning to financial intermediation, our focus in this paper is on bank deposits and loans, which represent an important component of financial intermediation and can be particularly informative about the role of the financial sector in the transmission of shocks.
 For this reason, we include rich monetary and credit blocks in our database.
-Regarding the monetary block, the database includes the three main euro area monetary aggregates, time deposits and saving deposits.
-The narrowest aggregate, M1 is the sum of currency in circulation and overnight deposits.
-M2 consists of M1 plus time deposits (i.e. deposits with an agreed maturity of up to 2 years) and saving deposits (i.e. deposits redeemable with a notice of up to 3 months) which we also include individually in the database.
-Finally, M3 consists of M2 plus repurchase agreements (repos), money market funds shares and debt securities issued with a maturity of up to 2 years.
+Regarding the monetary block, the database includes the three main euro-area monetary aggregates, time deposits and saving deposits.
+The narrowest aggregate, M1, is the sum of currency in circulation and overnight deposits.
+M2 consists of M1 plus time deposits (i.e., deposits with an agreed maturity of up to two years) and saving deposits (i.e., deposits redeemable with a notice of up to three months), which we also include individually in the database.
+Finally, M3 consists of M2 plus repurchase agreements (repos), money market funds shares, and debt securities issued with a maturity of up to two years.
 Loans to the private sector are decomposed into those to non-financial corporations and those to households.
-Moreover, we distinguish between loans to non-financial corporations with maturity up to one year (short-term) and above one year (long-term).
-Loans to households, instead, are further decomposed according to their purpose: consumer loans, mortgages and other loans.
-We also include the lending rates for different types of loans whenever available, i.e. for short-term loans to non-financial corporations, loans for house purchases and consumer loans.2
+Moreover, we distinguish between loans to non-financial corporations with maturity up to one year (short term) and above one year (long term).
+Loans to households, instead, are further decomposed according to their purpose: consumer loans, mortgages, and other loans.
+We also include the lending rates for different types of loans whenever available, i.e., for short-term loans to non-financial corporations, loans for house purchases, and consumer loans.2